What is a money market account?

 Early withdrawal penalties No No Yes, a portion of interest earnings

-Checks and ATM access Yes No No
+Checks Yes No No

-Minimum account balance High, usually $2,500 Low, might be $0 Around $1,000, but depends on the CD
+Minimum account balance High, usually $2,500 Low, possibly none Around $1,000, but depends on the CD

 Money market account FAQs

-Should you consider a money market account?
+Ready to open a money market account?

 Related topics